iCliniq Logo

 • Disease-modifying anti-rheumatic drugs (DMARDs).

 • Immunosuppressants like Cyclosporine or Methotrexate.
 These medicines are powerful but can have many side effects.
-So speak to a healthcare provider first to find out if they are suitable.
+So, speak to a physician first to find out if they are suitable.

-Ensure to inform the medical conditions or current medications to the provider, if any.
+Be sure to inform the provider of any medical conditions or current medications you take.

 • Oral retinoids.